janhelfenstein/project-janhelfenstein/README.md

 A flyer with a QR code to the survey was hung out to a post at the forest entrance.

 3. Methods for processing the data:
-The data was processed in R-studio and Quarto, with the help of R-scripts.
+The data was gathered with a Google Forms survey.
+The processing was done with the help of Google Sheets, R-studio and Quarto.
+R-scripts were used to perform data tidying, processing and visualization.

 4. Instrument- or software-specific information needed to interpret the
     data: